Martimex/JS-automatic-div-generator/README.md

 • This repo is created for a new Node.js weather forecasting project that will become available here soon.
 It's a simple demonstration of div-autocreator that contains weather info about specific city.
 Gonna add some animations and maybe create a simple landing page for a future Node project.

+• Added search input that lookup through the API in order to find requested city and give back an appropiate response.